 German Style Coleslaw

 Here in Wisconsin, one of our favorite things to do on a Friday Night is to head out to our favorite local tavern or restaurant, order a brandy old fashion and enjoy a good ‘ol Friday Night Fish Fry.
 What goes with beer battered, deep-fried fish?
 Besides french fries, tarter sauce and buttered rye bread?
-Coleslaw, of course!
+German Style Coleslaw, of course!
 Some people like a creamy style coleslaw and others like an oil-vinegar style.
 Me, I like any kind of coleslaw.

 German-Style Coleslaw is made with a fantastic homemade vinegar/oil dressing.
 We used a German Seasoned Vinegar by Hengstenberg.
-We ordered this tasty German seasoned vinegar on Amazon, but you might be able to find it in specialty stores or large supermarkets in your area.
+We ordered this tasty German seasoned vinegar on Amazon, but you might be able to find it in specialty stores or in large supermarkets in your area.
 You can also use distilled white vinegar, white wine vinegar or even an apple cider vinegar.

 - 1/3 cup German seasoned vinegar or distilled white vinegar

 - 1/2 teaspoon celery seeds

 - 7 cups green cabbage, cored and finely sliced*

 - 1 1/2 cups red cabbage, cored and finely sliced*

 - 1 small carrot, peeled and grated*